 In 2022, Yum China paid cash dividends to stockholders totaling \$202 million and repurchased \$466 million of its common stock.
 The source of funds for these dividends and repurchases was cash on hand held outside of mainland China.
 These dividends to stockholders and repurchases generally had no tax consequence to the Company, but may be taxable (including by way of withholding) to its stockholders.
-In August 2022, the Inflation Reduction Act of 2022 (the "IRA") was signed into law in the U.S. The IRA contains certain tax measures, including an excise tax of 1% on net share repurchases that occur after December 31, 2022.
-For more information on our dividends and share repurchases, see the Consolidated Statements of Cash Flows and Note 16 to the Consolidated Financial Statements under "Item 8.
-Financial Statements and Supplementary Data" in this Form 10-K.
+In August 2022, the Inflation Reduction Act of 2022 (the "IRA") was signed into law in the U.S. The IRA contains certain tax measures, including an excise tax of 1% on net share repurchases that occur after

+December 31, 2022.
+For more information on our dividends and share repurchases, see the Consolidated Statements of Cash Flows and Note 16 to the Consolidated Financial Statements under "Financial Statements" in this annual report.